 In its defense, it’s worth noting that Apple does seem to keep an eye on what developers want from its frameworks and eventually makes more and more functionality available to them.
 For example, the camera access framework has been opened up considerably since the release of iPhone OS 2.1 to allow developers to create their own interfaces and augment the capabilities of the built-in Camera app.
 Similarly, a number of previously-private frameworks—such as those that allow a developer to tell whether a device is docked and how much battery charge remains—have been made available for public consumption, lending credence to the fact that Apple’s motives are fuelled by a desire to control its platform rather than to necessarily maintain a competitive edge.

-Moreover, with a sneak peek at the future of the iPhone OS just around the corner, it’s highly likely that more functionality—much of it perhaps specific to the iPad and forthcoming models of the iPhone—will soon be released to developers.
+a sneak peek at the future of the iPhone OS just around the corner, it’s highly likely that more functionality—much of it perhaps specific to the iPad and forthcoming models of the iPhone—will soon be released to developers.
 Perhaps, therefore, all that developers need is a bit of patience as the Apple development machine gets around to finalizing the private frameworks and opening them up.

 In the end, private frameworks remain edge cases; the vast majority of apps that are submitted to the App Store are either approved or rejected on a basis other than private framework usage, and the numbers clearly indicate that this issue has not prevented the formation of a vibrant—and profitable—software ecosystem around iPhone OS.